DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 - it helps their lead provider set up training for their ECTs and mentors quickly
 - some schools have come to our support desk asking to submit this information, and find it confusing they can't
-- when they've worked with a delivery partner in the most recent academic year, they confirm their delivery partner, and schools can find it confusing they don't when there's been a 2 year gap
+- when they've worked with a delivery partner in the most recent academic year, they confirm their delivery partner, and schools can find it confusing they don't in some scenarios
 - a school does ultimately decide on their delivery partner, so it better matches reality
 - we hoped it would reduce schools having to reach out to delivery partners directly to give information